Radical prostatectomy

 Before the Procedure

-You may have several visits with your health care provider.
+You may have several visits with your provider.
 You will have a complete physical exam and may have other tests.
-Your provider will make sure medical problems such as diabetes, high blood pressure, and heart or lung problems are being controlled.
+Your provider will make sure medical problems such as diabetes, high blood pressure, and heart or lung problems are under control.

 If you smoke, you should stop several weeks before the surgery.
 Your provider can help.

-Always tell your provider what drugs, vitamins, and other supplements you are taking, even ones you bought without a prescription.
+Always tell your provider what medicines, vitamins, and other supplements you are taking, even ones you bought without a prescription.

 During the weeks before your surgery:

-- Ask which drugs you should still take on the day of your surgery.
+- Ask which medicines you should still take on the day of your surgery.

 - On the day before your surgery, drink only clear fluids.